Grumpy-Raven/yew/README.md

 ### We have a CounterApp View, and a CounterApp.Component.

 Yew maintains a hierarchy of disposable view elements.
 I borrowed heavily from React's design [here](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html) (Note: What Yew calls "views", React calls "elements") It turns out, these things are pretty dang useful for reconciliation.
-Yew maintains a tree of Yew Nodes which each node is responsible for an associated VisualElement, a Yew View, and an instance of a Yew Component.
+Yew maintains a tree of Yew Nodes where each node is responsible for: an associated VisualElement, a Yew View, and an instance of a Yew Component.
 Nodes also maintain a list of child nodes, and Yew uses an implementation of Longest Common Subsequence (yeah - all that dynamic programming interview study actually paid off - this is the first time I've ever had a reason to use a tabulation based dynamic programming algorithm in something that isn't just an interview problem) to reconcile children, adding, updating and inserting nodes as needed.
 (Note: this is different than what React does, or did at least, per this [doc on react reconiliation](https://reactjs.org/docs/reconciliation.html).
 I couldn't find a great discussion of how modern react reconciles, if anyone has insight here, I'd love to hear it.
 Yew's LCS reconciler is O(m*n^2) where m is the number of nodes and n is the average number of children per node, whereas react claims to have a linear time reconciler, which I'm definitely curious about.)

 Unless the View derives from YewLib.Primitive (used for directly emitting VisualElements), it will probably contain a child Component type.
 This is where you actually implement UI logic, work with state, render a subtree, and so on.
 I played around with a number of different patterns here, and for me, it's all about ease of readability and speed of expressing my ideas through code.
 So, while I'm not normally a big fan of convention over configuration, being able to just know that there is a nested Component type makes the code really easy to write, and you don't have to come up with two names for everything - (naming things once is bad enough!)